abhi0565/AbhikumarsBookStore/AbhikumarsBookStore/README.txt

 4:00  i found the error in my product js file i changed the name of the price there with list price. now i am able to see the all product data in table

+4:18 now i changed the  files of customer index.cshtml  and homecontroller.cs file now my product data is visiable in my hoempage